Objects

 - A metadata table with all available fields (creator, period, medium, dimensions, source, credit)

-- A coordinate picker for finding x, y, and zoom values to use in story steps
+- A coordinate picker (images) or clip time picker (videos and audio) for capturing values to use in story steps

 - Related stories that reference the object